semgrep/bento/PRIVACY.md

 * the principles that guide our data-collection decisions
 * the breakdown of the data that are and are not collected
-* how we use data we collect to make Bento better
+* how we use the data we collect to make Bento better

 ## Principles